-3. Applying product and covering In most cases, you should put a moistener or ointment on the wound.
-After you have applied the product cover the wound with a bandage.
+3. Applying product and covering

+In most cases, you should put a moistener or ointment on the wound (see product list on page 7).
+After you have applied the product, cover the wound with a bandage.

 With very weepy or wet wounds you may need to place extra gauze to absorb the moisture.